DataStax-Academy/zdm-scenario-katapod/step9.md

 <div class="step-title">Phase 4: change read routing to Target</div>

-_Goal: setting Target as primary database, so that the ZDM proxy will serve the data read from it to connected clients._
+_🎯 Goal: setting Target as primary database, so that the ZDM proxy will serve the data read from it to connected clients._

 This step is not dissimilar from the previous one: first